-To be admitted to the Department of Radio-Television, incoming freshman must achieve a composite ACT score of 24 or be in the top 25% of their graduating class.
+To be admitted to the Department of Radio-Television, incoming freshman must meet University admission requirements.

-Transfer student seeking admission from another institution or from another program at Southern Illinois University Carbondale must have a 2.5 grade point average or above.
-Transfer students with fewer than 26 semester hours must have a 2.5 grade point average, as well as meet admission requirements of entering freshman
+Transfer student seeking admission from another institution or from another program at Southern Illinois University Carbondale must have a 2.25 grade point average or above.